- ORDER: Passeriformes

 - Cool Facts

-- The oldest recorded Kirtland's warbler was a male and at least 9 years old when he was recaptured during banding operations in Michigan in 1949.
+- The oldest recorded Kirtland’s Warbler was a male at least 9 years old when it was recaptured by a bander in Michigan.